Prakash4844/Let-s-Learn-Linux/content/_index.en.md

 ![Test](Logo.svg)

 {{% notice style="warning" title="Linux Journey is Back Online." icon="skull-crossbones" %}}
-Since, it was aim of this project to be a fallback in case of LinuxJourney Doesn't come back.
-So, there is actually no need to keep it around, so development of this project might be very slow or not at all.
+Because the goal of this project was to serve as a backup in case LinuxJourney did not return.
+So, there is actually no need to keep it around, so the development of this project might be very slow or not at all.
 {{% /notice %}}